Term 1 & Term 3

 UNSW Student Contribution Charges

 Students enrolling in Australian universities for Commonwealth Supported places will pay tuition fees based on the particular courses (subjects) they choose to study.
-UNSW Built Environment courses have been classified in band 2.
+UNSW School of Built Environment courses have been classified in band 2.
 Your fees will change depending on the number and type of courses you study.

 Fee Schedule for Full Fee Paying Students